Keisei 3500 series: Transfer to Shibayama Railway

 On 1 April 2013, four-car set 3540 was transferred to Shibayama Railway.
 The set initially operated in the standard Keisei livery after the transfer, but it was repainted with green and red stripes in April 2022.

+On 25 February 2026, Shibayama Railway announced its plans to withdraw its 3500 series set at the end of March of that year.
+Shibayama Railway announced on 13 March that it would be replaced by a 3600 series four-car set from 1 April.